CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/02_INTRO_TO_JS/README.md

 ```

 ### Methods
-Methods are functions that are contained inside of an object.
-They are defined like any other property:
+When the property of an object is a function, it's called a method.
+They are defined like any other property and function:
 ```javascript
 const dog = {
   color: "gray",